Everything I know about doing roast battles

 The format explained briefly

 You apply with another comic as a pair, or you can ask to be paired with whoever’s available - I suggest applying with someone you know, at least a bit, for your first battle.
+Anyone who has done roasts will be able to tell you the email address to use.

 You and your opponent will send each other 10 facts about yourselves that could provide ammunition for jokes - usually at least a week in advance.